ichiriac/beaba/README.md

 ## How to create an application

-- Donwload and put beaba somewhere (ex: /etc/beaba/framework )
+- Download and put beaba somewhere (ex: /etc/beaba/framework )

 - Start to create your application folder (ex: /etc/beaba/apps/my-app)